 If you don't want to bother with the hassle of selling your timeshare or prefer not to spend money to give it away, then you may want to donate your timeshare to a non-profit.
 There are a couple of organizations like Donate for a Cause that are set up to take timeshare donations in exchange for a tax deduction for you.
 They use the proceeds to support various causes.

 But if you want to go this route, then you must be current with all of your fees.
-You cannot donate a timeshare if you aren't up to date with maintenance fees and you can't donate one if you are still paying off a loan.
+You cannot donate a timeshare if you aren't up to date with maintenance fees, and you can't donate one if you are still paying off a loan.

-What to Do if You Are Still Paying the Loan
+What to Do If You Are Still Paying the Loan

 If you still owe big bucks on your timeshare, you have a lot fewer options.
 Most of the time, your unit won't be worth what you owe on the loan.
 In this situation, you may want to approach the developer's association about deeding back your timeshare to them.
 In most cases, they won't even consider this option, but if the property is still in development and/or the construction phase and they are actively selling it, you might have a little more bargaining room to maneuver.

 At any rate, you should at least talk to the financial office before you make any decisions about defaulting on your loan.
-Because of the times we are in, many people are experiencing the exact same difficulties you are and so you may find some companies are willing to help you avoiding foreclosure because it saves them money and hassle as well.
+Because of the times we are in, many people are experiencing the exact same difficulties you are, and so you may find some companies are willing to help you avoid foreclosure because it saves them money and hassle as well.
 Timeshare foreclosures are a big hassle for the developers as well.

 Before you leave a comment or question, I cannot offer any advice on specific circumstances.
-I am not a lawyer and I am not giving legal advice.
+I am not a lawyer, and I am not giving legal advice.
 I'm a timeshare owner just like you.
 If you need legal advice, consult an attorney.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.